Leo Au

 Leo Au MH (born Au Chun Ming; February 1, 1990 in Hong Kong) is a retired professional squash player who represented Hong Kong.
 He reached a career-high world ranking of World No. 20 in July 2018.

+Leo Au was coached by Abdul Faheem Khan.

 On 5 May 2015, fourth seed Leo Au stunned the home crowd by outplaying Incheon Asian Games gold medallist Abdullah Al-Muzayen in three games (11-7, 11-9, 13-11) to win the 2015 Men's Asian Individual Squash Championships at Kuwait City.
+Leo Au retired from professional squash in June 2020.